0xPolygonMiden/miden-vm/docs/src/design/chiplets/hasher.md

 (1 - aux\_s_0') \cdot (r' - r - 1) = 0 \text{ | degree } = 2
 $$

-_Note: this constraint should also be multiplied by Auxiliary Table's selector flag $s_0$, as is true for all constraints in this co-processor._
+_Note: this constraint should also be multiplied by Chiplets module's selector flag $s_0$, as is true for all constraints in this chiplet._

 ### Selector columns constraints